sdicgdev/svg-icon-guidelines/README.md

 ##Cons
 1. Really old browsers we don't care about can't see them.
 2. There may be caching issues on untested platforms like desktop safari. we will fix these issues.
-3.Can't use font-related css attributes (this is also kind of a pro, but i needed more cons)
+3. Can't use font-related css attributes (this is also kind of a pro, but i needed more cons)

 ##TL;DR